 Jonathan V. Sweedler

-James R. Eiszner Family Chair in Chemistry;
+James R. Eiszner Family Endowed Chair in Chemistry

-Director of the School of Chemical Sciences
+Director, School of Chemical Sciences

 Associated with the Beckman Institute,

 Department of Molecular and Integrative Physiology,

 Professor Sweedler received his B.S. degree in Chemistry from the University of California at Davis in 1983, and his Ph.D. from the University of Arizona in 1989.
 Thereafter, he was an NSF Postdoctoral Fellow at Stanford University before joining the faculty at Illinois in 1991.
 His research interests are in bioanalytical chemistry, and focus on developing new methods for assaying the chemistry occurring in nanoliter-volume samples, and applying these analytical methods to characterize the molecular forms, distribution, and dynamic release of neurotransmitters and neuropeptides from a range of animal models.
 Professor Sweedler is Editor-in-Chief of the journal Analytical Chemistry.

 We develop a variety of analytical measurement methodologies, including microfluidic/nanofluidic sampling, capillary electrophoresis separations, and mass spectrometry characterization.
 These technologies combine to form metabolomics and peptidomics workflows, with much of our efforts directed toward scaling these methods to nanoliter and smaller volume levels.
 We are currently developing a range of mass spectrometry imaging approaches that allow thousands of individual cells to be characterized for their neuropeptide content, and a unique capillary electrophoresis approach that allows us to sample the cytoplasm for a selected neuron or glia and characterize its metabolome.
 Many of these measurement capabilities are unique and not currently available elsewhere.